 The Reverse Stock Split is intended to constitute a reorganization within the meaning of Section 368 of the Code.
 Assuming the Reverse Stock Split qualifies as reorganization, a shareholder generally will not recognize gain or loss on the Reverse Stock Split, except to the extent of cash, if any, received in lieu of a fractional share interest in the post-Reverse Stock Split shares.
-The aggregate tax basis of the post-Reverse Stock Split shares received will be equal to the aggregate tax basis of the pre-Reverse Stock Split shares exchanged (excluding any portion of the holder's basis allocated to fractional shares), and the holding period of the post-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares received will shares stock Split shares stock Split shares received will be equal to the aggregate stock Split shares stock Split shares received will be equal to fractional shares), and the holding period of the post-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares exchanged.
+The aggregate tax basis of the post-Reverse Stock Split shares received will be equal to the aggregate tax basis of the pre-Reverse Stock Split shares exchanged (excluding any portion of the holder's basis allocated to fractional shares), and the holding period of the post-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares received will shares stock Split shares stock Split shares received will be equal to the aggregate stock Split shares), and the holding period of the post-Reverse Stock Split shares received will include the holding period of the pre-Reverse Stock Split shares received will be equal to the aggregate stock Split shares exchanged.